TEALSK12/2nd-semester-introduction-to-computer-science/units/3_unit/03_lesson/lab.md

 ```
 * Have a function `compare_scores` that takes in the two strings representing the cards drawn and compares the card values.
 Make sure to write the contract for `compare_scores`!
 * Include a while loop that keeps the game running until there are no cards in the deck.
-* Keep track of the score
+* Keep track of the score.
 * Declare the name of the winner and final score at the end of the game.